SahilGogna/Ds-Algo/Foundation/readme.md

 176. Friends Pairing Problem
 177. Partition into Subsets
 178. Best Time to Buy and Sell Stocks - One Transaction Allowed
+179. Best Time to Buy and Sell Stocks - 2 (Infinite Transactions)